moding-il/bizdoc.core/README.md

 Some limitations may apply to data models to allow them to be serialized as XML.
 Annotate your model with XmlIgnore, XmlAttribute, XmlArray and XmlArrayItem to control the XML structure.

-You can pass data to XML CustomData node by overriding the GetCustomData() method of your form server-side object.
+You can pass data to XML Extra node by overriding the GetExtraDataAsync() method of your form server-side object.

 ### Provide a Custom Identity Manager